analyticsplaybook/analyticsplaybook.github.io/tagmanagement/set_record_visitors_type_adobe_dtm.md

 After all this we just need three page load rules:

 - one wich fits on every page, where the designated eVar is set to %visitorType%.
+Its also possible to track this in the tool properties, so you don't need a extra page load rule.
 - one wich is loaded after login, where the designated eVar is set to %visitorTypeLogin%.
 - and the last wich is loaded after purchase, where the designated eVar is set to %visitorTypePurchase%.

+The condition trigger should be, after the data layer exists in the DOM.
+As example the data layer is loaded after the opening body tag, the rule should be triggerd bottom of page.
+Furthermore think of the trigger of your adobe analytics call.
+It should be after these page load rules to avoid two pageviews.

 Thats it.